 The reason for this adrenal dysfunction or adrenal fatigue syndrome is very interesting.
+Depending on your adrenal body type the fat can accumulate in different places on the body.
 Since fat is a survival mechanism or what we called potential energy, the stress hormones trigger the accumulation or holding of this scarce energy and direct it to the most vital area of the body – the organs in your gut.

 The body is just trying to survive and doesn’t care what you look like.
 Adrenal stress can severely affect all parts of your life.